 Sarah Shannon

-Assistant Professor of Sociology, University of Georgia
+Meigs Professor of Sociology & Director of Criminal Justice Studies, University of Georgia

 Chapter Member: Georgia SSN